The road to marriage - step by step

 Norway

-• Statement by the sponsor – must be completed by two sponsors/witnesses – one for each of you.
+- Statement by the sponsor – must be completed by two sponsors/witnesses – one for each of you.
 It must be a person who knows you.
 The sponsor’s citizenship is not relevant, but he/she must be over 18 years of age.
-The sponsor does not have to be present when the couple enter into marriage.
+The person who fills out the sponsor declaration does not need to be the same person who serves as a witness during the actual ceremony.

-If you do not meet the conditions for entering into marriage, you’ll receive a letter in Altinn or in the post.
-If you do not agree with the decision, you can appeal to the county governor where one of you lives.
+If you do not meet the requirements to get married, you’ll receive a letter in Altinn or by post.
+If you disagree with the decision, you can appeal to the County Governor where one of you lives.

-Remember that you must agree on a time and date for the marriage with the wedding official beforehand.
+Remember to agree on a date and time for the wedding in advance.

 We in the Tax Administration send you our best wishes for the day and your future together!

-The wedding official will send the marriage notification to the Tax Administration within three days after the wedding.
+The officiant must send a marriage notification to the Tax Administration within three days of the wedding.

 If you've changed your name and you’re going on a honeymoon abroad, make sure that the name in your passport matches the name on your ticket.